-Breathing issues affect many people living with anxiety.
-In some cases, anxiety can be brought on by poor breathing habits, but more commonly anxiety creates poor breathing habits by constantly stimulating the autonomic nervous system, ultimately changing the way you breathe.
-When you have anxiety, you may find you suffer from any or all of the following:
+Poor breathing is a problem for many people living with anxiety.
+In some cases, anxiety can be brought on by poor breathing habits, but more commonly the experience of anxiety results in the creation of poor breathing habits by constantly stimulating the autonomic nervous system, ultimately changing the way you breathe.

 Poor breathing habits can lead to a variety of issues, the most common of which is hyperventilation.
 Hyperventilation is responsible for many of the symptoms of anxiety attacks, including chest pain and rapid heartbeat.

-In addition, healthy breathing can be calming to the mind and body.
-So many people use breathing exercises to both stop hyperventilation and calm themselves when they're feeling high amounts of anxiety, and with the right breathing techniques, you can actually reduce the extent of your anxiety and anxiety symptoms.
+The solution to poor breathing is, of course, learning healthier breathing habits.
+Proper breathing can be calming to the mind and body.
+Many people use breathing exercises to both stop hyperventilation and calm themselves when they're feeling high amounts of anxiety, and with the right breathing techniques, you can actually reduce the extent of your anxiety and anxiety symptoms.

 Breathing exercises take practice, so don't expect them to work right away.
 But the more you practice, the better you'll get, and the easier a time you'll have calming yourself down during an anxiety attack or panic attack.